atet/learn/codec/README.md

 ## 5. Background

-* Now that you've seen how easy it is to use `ffmpeg` in a command line interface (CLI), we will go over some additional information
+* Now that you've experienced how easy it is to use `ffmpeg` in a command line interface (CLI), we will go over some additional information
 * **Q: Why are we using `ffmpeg` in CLI when there is...**
    * A: Depending on your use case, it may be vastly more efficient to transcode multiple videos this way versus a graphical user interface (GUI) program
 * **Q: What did I just type above?**